Biography

 Research Description

-My work focuses on basic social and emotional processes driving alcohol use as well as the application of novel methods and measures within addiction science more broadly.
+My work focuses on social and emotional processes driving alcohol use as well as the application of novel methods and measures within addiction science more broadly.
 In the Alcohol Research Laboratory, we employ lab-based alcohol-administration procedures, as well as ambulatory measures assessing alcohol response outside the laboratory, to better understand basic factors that might motivate heavy drinking.
 A primary aim of this program of work is to examine alcohol's impact within social contexts and how alcohol’s social and emotional rewards might ultimately contribute to the etiology of alcohol use disorder.
 Within our laboratory research, we have employed a range of measures including analyses of facial muscle movement during live interaction, eye tracking, and also electroencephalography recordings.
 Within our ambulatory research, we employ photographic measures of drinking contexts and alcohol biosensors that assess drinking via transdermal means.
 Our laboratory also has developed a focus on research synthesis and meta-analysis, the application of machine learning methods within addiction science, as well as the validation of alcohol biosensing technology.
+Finally, in a novel line of work we seek to bring our research into the domain of intervention, working towards the development of social-network based alcohol treatment programs that integrate biosensor-enhanced recovery support.

 For prospective students: